-Create a new page by going to your website in the control panel and clicking on “+New Page.”
+To create a new page, go to your website in the control panel and click on + New Page.

 2. Select a page type.
 Each page type comes with specific features.
 For example, donation pages allow you to link the page to your payment processor.
 If you are looking to create a page with no specific features, select the “Basic” page type.
 Learn more about the various page types.

 3. Decide whether you would like this page to be in your top or supporter navigation.

 If you are using a "basic" page type for your homepage, you can easily add a homepage widget by adding the tag homepage to any page.
 To remove an excerpt from the homepage, simply remove the tag homepage from the page.
 Learn more

 Every page has a series of tabs that can be found in the page navigation.
 Each tab of the navigation serves a different purpose.

 Dashboard: This is the activity stream of your page.
 Any activity from your page will be listed.
 This includes when the page was published and any interactions visitors had with the page.

 Settings & Action Settings: Use these tabs to configure the primary settings of your page.
 Details are covered in the sections below.

 Subpages: This is where you can access the subpages of the page.
 For example, your blog posts will be listed as subpages of your blog page.
 The order that subpages appear can be changed by dragging and dropping the names of the pages.